Run a Christmas Route

 A Christmas GPS art run is short (3 to 8 km for most shapes), gives you a creative goal, and produces a screenshot you can share with family.
 Some runners do it as a Christmas tradition, running the same shape every December 24th.
 Others do a "running advent calendar" with 25 shapes through the month.

 This guide gives you 10 Christmas shapes ranked by difficulty so you can pick one that fits your fitness, your city, and your free time.
 Use the Motera GPS art planner to draw your shape on a real map and export to your watch.
+If you have never drawn GPS art before, start with our step by step guide to making GPS art to learn the basics before tackling a Christmas shape.

 10 Christmas GPS Art Shapes